Korey Lee Preview, Player Props: White Sox vs. Tigers

 Korey Lee At The Plate

-- Lee is batting .125 with a home run and four walks.
+- Lee is hitting .125 with a home run and four walks.

-- Lee has had a base hit in three of 11 games this year, and multiple hits once.
+- Lee has had a base hit in three of 11 games this season, and multiple hits once.

-- He has gone deep in one of 11 games, and in 2.8% of his plate appearances.
+- He has homered in one of 11 games, and in 2.8% of his plate appearances.

-- Lee has driven in a run in one game this season, and it was more than one in that game.
+- Lee has an RBI in one game this season, and it was more than one in that game.

-- He has scored in three games this season (27.3%), but has had no multi-run games.
+- He has scored in three games this year (27.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.